rpurmehdi/BakerySync/README.md

 - Flask
 - Flask-SQLAlchemy
  - **how to run**:
- after installing the prerequisites, run app.py via python and go to localhost:5000 on your browser.
+ after installing the prerequisites, run app.py via python (or type flask run in your terminal)and go to localhost:5000 on your browser.
 Alternatively you can deploy it to a WSGI server, which is a fast application server written in C.
 ## Features
 - **Production Management**: Easily create, edit, and track bakery production batches.
 Each production batch can be associated with a recipe, production type, and ingredients used. you can also track the suppliers you got that ingredients from. this makes batch tracking to a whole new level.
 - **Inventory**: Keep an eye on your bakery's inventory by monitoring stock levels for different ingredients and products.
 Bakerysync uses FIFO when handling ingredient usage from inventory, ensuring what comes first, is used first.